jeongoon/elmnt-scrollpicker/README.md

 - Vivaldi
 - [`Gnome Web Epiphany`](https://apps.gnome.org/en-GB/app/org.gnome.Epiphany/)

-I'm a chef and not professional programmer but am still using Linux since 2001. my 8 years old laptop can only run Linux smoothly.
+I'm a chef and not a professional programmer but have been still using Linux since 2001.
+My 8 years old laptop can only run Linux smoothly.
 And I don't have enough chance to check things on Apple product, either.

 so, if you need more techincal support on other platform, please contribute your solution.